developer-zebra/developer-zebra-site/src/datawedge/6-9/guide/output/keystroke/index.md

 This setting applies when the Scanning mode in [Barcode Reader Params](../../input/barcode/#readerparams) is set to MultiBarcode, which simultaneously acquires the number of barcodes (from 2-10) specified in the corresponding reader parameter.

-**Note: Supported with internal imager on TC20/TC25 devices only**.

 ####To configure MultiBarcode output:

 1. Tap "Data formatting and ordering" to specify a separator character to be inserted between the data from each barcode.